 - Potential visitors to the workplace.

-One paramedic I spoke to recently said he was shocked at the low level of AED’s in work places.
+One paramedic I spoke to recently said he was shocked at the low level of AED provision in the workplace.
 He would like to see them placed in strategic places as are fire extinguishers.
-“We are called out for more SCA’s in the work place than we are for fires,” he said.
+“We are called out for more SCA’s in the workplace than we are for fires,” he said.
+It really should be seen as an essential provision in the workplace.

 Safe and Sound first Aid at Work Training Courses include the use of AED’s on all their courses.